NiklasJohansen/bot-coding-challenge/src/main/java/games/HelloWorld/README.md

 }
 ```

-The server will now accept new connections and receive responses from its connected
+A server set up like this will accept new connections and be able to receive responses from its connected
 clients.
 But we have to define some behaviour in order for any communication to be going back
-and forth between the connected players and the server.
+and forth.

 ``` java
 server.setGameLoop(1, () ->